IT Architecture

 IT Architecture Diagram

 IT architecture is a set of concepts.
-So an IT Architecture diagram will visualize the concepts the IT consists of.
+So, an IT architecture diagram will visualize the IT concepts.
 Below is an example of such an IT Architecture diagram.

-The visualization shows various concepts like the concept of Single Version of Truth, Loosely Coupling, and Server Based Computing.
-It could be that the strategy of a company or the requirements of stakeholders ask for / require these concepts to be implemented.
+The visualization shows concepts like Single Version of Truth, Loosely Coupling, and Server Based Computing.
+It could be that the company's strategy or the requirements of stakeholders ask for or require these concepts to be implemented.

 IT Architecture Principles